 “Some students are reporting increased anxiety about returning [permanently] to face-to-face classes,” Mitchell said.
 “Others are afraid that academic accommodations that naturally were required because of the online environment — such as instructor lecture recordings — will be stripped away or treated as a special circumstance.”

 One way the University is combatting this is by creating an online system for students registered with Accessibility Services to book consultations with our team.
 You can book an appointment today and speak to an expert shortly after.

 “We are continuing to try and raise our profile and increase understanding with students and instructors alike.”

 If you are a CapU student seeking academic accommodations, ways to apply for disability-related funding or to connect with other supports and services, please contact Accessibility Services.

-Counselling appointments are available and can be booked through our online self-service system on the Counselling Services page.
+Counselling appointments are available and can be booked through our online self-service system on the Counselling & Mental Health page.